Top Retirement Mutual Funds in India for 2025

 - Risk Profiles: Funds are available in different risk profiles, ranging from conservative (income-focused) to aggressive (growth-oriented), to accommodate varying levels of risk tolerance.

-- Diversification: The best mutual fund for retirement planning provides diversification as it includes stocks, bonds, and other asset classes, thereby mitigating overall risk.
+- Diversification: The best retirement planning mutual funds provides diversification as it includes stocks, bonds, and other asset classes, thereby mitigating overall risk.

 Who Should Invest in Retirement Mutual Funds?